Last updated: Aug 2018.

 - Our readers are sometimes under-confident.
 They can get into top programs, even though they don’t think they can.

 - We are concerned about untrained amateurs going directly into trying to solve very difficult and pressing global problems.
 They can then cause harm overall, by lowering the average quality of analysis or launching ill-considered projects due to a lack of experience or understanding.
 A PhD reduces the risk you’ll accidentally do this.

 - Even if you probably don’t want to enrol next year, if you apply this year you can learn the process and put in even stronger application next time.
 Being declined this year often doesn’t hurt your chances when applying next year (though you should check with particular programs you’re applying to).

 - Professors can usually write a stronger letter of recommendation if you’re recently out of college, just because they remember you better.
 It’s hard to write a good letter for someone you’ve only talked with a handful of times in the past 5 years.

 - Top programs often weight recent research more heavily than research you did a number of years ago.
 If you spend more than 2-3 years without doing relevant research in that time, this can significantly hurt your chances.

-- There are a growing number of donors in the effective altruism community (such as the AI Fellows Program) willing to fund PhD graduates to conduct research into our priority problem areas, both inside and outside academia.
+- There are a growing number of donors in the effective altruism community (such as the Technology Policy Fellowship) willing to fund PhD graduates to conduct research into our priority problem areas, both inside and outside academia.
 As a result the job prospects for PhD graduates who see themselves as part of the effective altruism community look better than they used to.